Outerskyb/Outerskyb.github.io/_posts/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles.md

 - chromatic aberration : Wrong focus makes each color channel shifts a little. light raies that have different frequency has different refractive index.
 If a ray pass through the lens, lens became a prism.
 To prevent that, typical camera has lots of lens and to move them to adjust the refract.
 (In korean 색수차)

 ### Introduction

+Using supervised learning in visual task has been done successfully.
+But It's labeling work is labor-oriented.
+Recetly proposed method called ***self-supervised learning***